IanFinlayson/exploring-cs/chapter08.md

 math library.
 Usually people put import lines all at the top of a program, so we make sure things are imported before we use them.

-Also note that we don\'t just call `sqrt` directly, we have to put the name of the library first, followed by a `.`, followed by the name of the function we\'re using.
+Also note that we don't just call `sqrt` directly, we have to put the name of the library first, followed by a `.`, followed by the name of the function we're using.
 The reason for this is to help keep things organized.
 The math library has over 50 things in it, and if we are using lots of libraries in one program, it could be hard to know what things are coming from where.
 When we see `math.sqrt`, we know that the